 2. Adapt Daily Living Skills (ADLs)

 The ability to manage self-care is fundamental to a person’s dignity.
-An OT can suggest simple but effective ways to make tasks like dressing or eating easier.
-This could involve laying out clothes in the order they are put on, using labelled drawers and cupboards, or introducing easy-grip utensils and plates with high-contrast colours to make food more visible.
+An OT can suggest simple but effective ways to make tasks like dressing or eating easier (known as ‘task segmentation’).

 3. Make Simple Home Safety Modifications